elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 ---

-### By default, how does Object store sort values?
+### By default, how does a IndexedDB Object store sort values?

 <details>
   <summary>